J Plant Ecol ›› 2026, Vol. 19 ›› Issue (2): rtaf175.DOI: 10.1093/jpe/rtaf175

 • Supported by:

-This work was supported by the National Natural Science Foundation of China (32371733) and Training Program of the Innovation Guidance and Scientific and Technological Enterprise of Yunnan Province (202304BT090019).
+This work was supported by the National Natural Science Foundation of China (32371733), the Project for Talent and Platform of Science and Technology in Yunnan Province Science and Technology Department (202605AM340003) and Training Program of the Innovation Guidance and Scientific and Technological Enterprise of Yunnan Province (202304BT090019).

 Abstract: CO2 released into the atmosphere through soil respiration represents the second-largest carbon flux between terrestrial ecosystems and the atmosphere.
 While extensive research has concentrated on surface soils, limited studies have explored CO2 emission patterns and their primary drivers across varying soil depths.
-In this study, soil CO2 emissions were measured using static chambers at six different depths (10 cm, 50 cm, 100 cm, 200 cm, 300 cm, and 400 cm) in a primary forest.
-Additionally, potential influencing factors, including soil physical and chemical properties, microbial diversity, and community structure and function, were assessed.
+In this study, soil CO2 emissions were measured using static chambers at six different depths (10, 50, 100, 200, 300 and 400 cm) in a primary forest.
+Additionally, potential influencing factors, including soil physical and chemical properties, microbial diversity and community structure and function, were assessed.
 The results demonstrated that soil nutrients, along with fungal and bacterial diversity, generally declined with increasing soil depth.
-Soil CO2 emissions also decreased significantly with depth, driven primarily by biotic factors like fungal and bacterial alpha diversity and abiotic factors such as ammonium nitrogen and available phosphorus.
+Soil CO2 emissions also decreased significantly with depth, driven primarily by biotic factors such as fungal and bacterial alpha diversity and abiotic factors such as ammonium nitrogen and available phosphorus.
 These findings provide new insights into the mechanisms of carbon cycling within deep soil layers in forest ecosystems.

 Key words: Subtropical forest, CO2 emission, Soil depth, Soil properties, Microbial diversity